RULES OF GLOUCESTER ROWING CLUB

 1. Members who resign from the Club remain liable to pay a subscription for the month in which their resignation takes effect.
 Members who are removed from the membership list by the Committee will be deemed to have given one months notice of resignation on the later of the day that their subscription expired or the day on which they last used the Club’s facilities and be liable to pay a subscription accordingly.

 2. Recognisable bodies of students may pay their subscriptions by academic year.

 3. a) A family, consisting of 2 Senior Members and their 2 or more children who are Junior members, will be entitled to pay a reduced rate of subscription - the subscription for the second child will be half the appropriate rate and for the third and subsequent children one quarter of the appropriate rate.

 b) The rate of subscription for a new member will be one twelfth of the annual subscription multiplied by the number of months remaining until 31st March next from (and including) the month in which the application for membership was made.

 c) The Committee may reduce the subscription payable by members who are suffering financial hardship.

-6. The individual levy imposed from time to time by the British Rowing shall be added to the Members subscription then appertaining.
+5. The individual levy imposed from time to time by British Rowing shall be added to the Members subscription then appertaining.

-7. No member shall be allowed to use the Club’s boats or boating facilities if their subscription is in arrears.
-The Membership Secretary will post, in the Clubroom, a list of those members who have paid and their class of membership.
-A list of members whose subscription is in arrears will be presented to each committee meeting.
+6. No member shall be allowed to use the Club’s boats or boating facilities if their subscription is in arrears.
+The Membership Secretary will notify the Captain of those members who have paid and their class of membership and provide a list of members whose subscription is in arrears.

 Organisation of Rowing